open-telemetry/opentelemetry-specification/specification/overview.md

 An instrumentation library should be named to follow any naming conventions of the instrumented library (e.g. 'middleware' for a web framework).

-If there is no established name, the recommendation is to prefix packages with "opentelemetry-instrumentation", followed by the instrumented library name itself.
+For OpenTelemetry-authored instrumentations, the recommendation is to prefix packages with "opentelemetry-instrumentation", followed by the instrumented library name itself.
 Examples include:

 * opentelemetry-instrumentation-flask (Python)
 * @opentelemetry/instrumentation-grpc (Javascript)

+Instrumentations libraries not authored by OpenTelemetry should avoid potential naming collisions with OpenTelemetry-authored instrumentations.
+For example, they may prefix instrumentation package name with corresponding project name:

+* {company}-opentelemetry-instrumentation-{component} (Python)
+* @{company}/opentelemetry-instrumentation-{component} (Javascript)